MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 4. Select **Export**.

-## View your 3D model in mixed reality
+## View the 3D model in mixed reality

 After you have prepared your 3D models, you can use the following Microsoft Dynamics 365 apps to view your 3D model in mixed reality: